Trust & company

 - Guernsey has entered into an agreement with the government of the United States of America to implement the Foreign Account Tax Compliance Act (FATCA)

-- Guernsey has committed to early adoption of Common Reporting Standard (CRS), under which Guernsey service providers will automatically share information with tax authorities in 97 countries
+- Guernsey has committed to early adoption of Common Reporting Standard (CRS), under which Guernsey service providers will automatically share information with other global tax authorities

 - Guernsey has entered into 60+ Tax Information Exchange Agreements (TIEAs)